-''' pfset Geom.Porosity.GeomNames "background" ## TCL syntax <runname>.Geom.Porosity.GeomNames = "background" ## Python syntax '''

-string Geom.\geometry\name\.Porosity.Type no default This key specifies which method is to be used to assign porosity data to the named geometry, geometry\name.
-The only choice currently available is Constant which indicates that a constant is to be assigned to all grid cells within a geometry.
+pfset Geom.Porosity.GeomNames "background" ## TCL syntax <runname>.Geom.Porosity.GeomNam</runname> es = "background" ## Python syntax string Geom.geometry_name.Porosity.Type no default This key specifies which method is to be used to assign porosity data to the named geometry, geometry_name.
+The choices for this key are Constant and PFBFile.
+Constant indicates that a constant is to be assigned to all grid cells within a geometry.
+The PFBFile value indicates that porosity values are to be read from a ParFlow 3D binary file.

-''' pfset Geom.background.Porosity.Type "Constant" ## TCL syntax <runname>.Geom.background.Porosity.Type = "Constant" ## Python syntax '''

-double Geom.\geometry\name\.Porosity.Value no default This key specifies the value assigned to all points in the named geometry, geometry\name, if the type was set to constant.
+pfset Geom.background.Porosity.Type "Constant" ## TCL syntax <runname>.Geom.background.Porosity.Ty</runname> vpe = "Constant" ## Python syntax double Geom.geometry_name.Porosity.Value no default This key specifies the value assigned to all points in the named geometry, geometry_name, if the type was set to Constant.

-''' pfset Geom.domain.Porosity.Value 1.0 ## TCL syntax <runname>.Geom.domain.Porosity.Value = 1.0 ## Python syntax '''
+pfset Geom.domain.Porosity.Value 1.0 ## TCL syntax <runname>.Geom.domain.Porosity.Value = 1</runname> 0 ## Python syntax string Geom.geometry_name.Porosity.FileName no default This key specifies that porosity values for the specified geometry, geometry_name, are given according to a user-supplied description in a ParFlow 3D binary file whose filename is given as the value.

-6.12.
-Porosity 77